Did You Know?

 The course has three examined Units:

-In year one you will study Law Making, the People Who Work in the Legal System, and the Civil and Criminal Court Systems.
-You will also study Criminal Law, including Offences against Property, Homicide and Defences, and the Law of Torts including Negligence, Nuisance and the Liability of Occupiers to Visitors and Trespassers.
-In year two you will complete Nature of Law which considers how law interlinks with justice, morality and society, and Contract Law.
+In Year One you will study Law Making and the Legal System which includes people who work in the Legal System, and the Civil and Criminal Courts.
+You will also study Criminal Law, including Offences against Property, Homicide and Defences.
+In Year Two you will complete the Law of Torts including Negligence, Nuisance and the Liability of Occupiers to Visitors and Trespassers, Nature of Law which considers how law interlinks with justice, morality and society, and Contract Law.

 What next?

-Many students go on to study a qualifying law degree (LLB) which can lead to a career as a solicitor or barrister.
-Some students take up work as paralegals or join legal apprenticeship schemes.
-Former students have also had careers outside the legal profession such as in banking, teaching, human resources departments and the police force.
+Many students go on to study a qualifying law degree (LLB) which can lead to a career as a Solicitor or Barrister.
+Some students take up work as Paralegals or join legal apprenticeship schemes.
+Former students have also had careers outside the legal profession such as in Banking, Teaching, Human Resources Departments, Journalism, the Crown Prosecution Service and the Police Force.